-Tasting notes: Notes of vanilla and burnt sugar with a smooth, lush flavor and balanced dryness; 8-8.4% ABV.
+Tasting notes: Notes of vanilla and burnt sugar with a smooth, lush flavor and balanced dryness.

-Art + Science is a natural cider, perry, and wine producer in rural Yamhill County, Oregon, headed up by husband-and-wife team Dan Rinke and Kim Hamblin.
-To make cider, they mostly foraged for fruit and ferment with indigenous yeasts.
+Art + Science is a natural cider, perry, and wine producer in rural Yamhill County, Oregon, headed up by husband-and-wife team Dan Rinke and Kim Hamblin (learn more about them via our Instagram Live Q&A chat!).
+To make cider, they foraged for fruit and purchase from nearby small orchards, then ferment with indigenous yeasts.
 While they wait for their own estate orchards to fully come into production, the couple explores mostly on privately-owned lands, from abandoned and neglected orchards to seedlings trees growing wild in nature.
 While this isn’t an agricultural “harvest” in the traditional sense, to us, the effort, labor and persistence involved with foraging is its own harvest to be celebrated!

 Scar of the Sea, founded by Mikey Giugni and Michael Brughelli, two college friends with a shared affinity for the ocean, makes cider and wine that are influenced by the maritime soils, and climates of the Central Coast of California.
 Its ciders are made with apples harvested from a handful of orchards dotted across the Mountain foothills, coastal valleys and high deserts of the nearby terrain.
 These include Bear Creek Ranch in Santa Cruz, Chadmark Farms in Paso Robles and Kids Inc Orchards in the Sierra Foothills.
 The apples harvested from these small farms create ciders that are terroir-driven, balanced and complex.

-Its California Hard Cider is a blend of Newton Pippin, golden delicious and winter banana (actually an apple) from Bear Valley Ranch in Aptos, California.
-The orchards there have been farmed for between 60 and 70 years without any chemical inputs.
-The cider is barrel-fermented with native yeast in French oak barrels and barrel-aged sur lie for four months, then it is re-fermented in the bottle with a dosage from 2017 fresh juice to promote fermentation.
+Its Newtown Pippin Cider is made from a harvest of Newton Pippin apples from Bear Valley Ranch in Aptos, California, which was planted between 1940 and the 1960s farmed without any chemical inputs After barrel fermentation with native yeast in French oak barrels, the cider is barrel-aged aged sur lie for 12 months.
+Then, it’s re-fermented in the bottle with a dosage from 2020 fresh juice to add carbonation.

-Tasting notes: Bright, showing aromas of bubble gum, banana runts and apples, light, clean, tart, dry and sparkling; 8.0% ABV.
+Tasting notes: Very bright with aromas of bubble gum, banana runts and apples.
+Tart and dry.